 Candidates are expected, but not required, to have an understanding of how social advertising works.

-Social ads come with their unique opportunities and challenges and are completely different from what we see on TV, newspapers of billboards.
-The social media manager should be able to learn how to utilize this social ads to create both engagement and leads.
+Social ads come with their unique opportunities and challenges and are completely different from what we see on TV, newspapers or billboards.
+The social media manager should be able to learn how to utilize these social ads to create both engagement and leads.